jgagne/typography-2-fa-17/01-bespoke-character.md

 ![Ampersand Grid Sketch Template](./img/01-ampersand-sketch-grid.png)

-> “Usually, letters help to form one another, by setting precedents and providing contexts.
+> Usually, letters help to form one another, by setting precedents and providing contexts.
 But the ampersand doesn’t receive any of that support.
 That makes it hard to draw, because so many different shapes might look plausible at first.
 But it also opens an unusually large window for experimentation and risk.
-It’s how the designer can put on a fireworks show in this one shape, especially in seriffed italics.”
+It’s how the designer can put on a fireworks show in this one shape, especially in seriffed italics.
 >
 > —[Tobias Frere-Jones](https://frerejones.com/about), one of the world’s leading typeface designers